valtimo-platform/valtimo-documentation/running-valtimo/application-configuration/feature-toggles.md

     If enabled, access to the list of uploaded documents now requires permissions.
 Additionally, the backend requires the following property to be set in `application.yml`:\
     `valtimo.authorization.zgwDocuments.enabled`

+## Backend

+In backend, feature toggles can be configured in the `application.yml` file.

+*   **`valtimo.includeDocumentContentInResponse`**

+    If enabled, returns the content of the document when this is retrieved via the REST endpoint.
+This should only be used for debug purposes, normally content is retrieved through tabs and their widgets.